Everything You Need To Know About Plastic Auto Radiators

 Types of Plastic Radiator Tanks

-You can find not only one but four types of plastic radiator tanks in the automotive industry.
+You can find not only one but four types of plastic radiator tank mold in the automotive industry.
 Each type has a specific advantage over the others.
 Some have more customizability and lightweight bodies, and some have better durability and higher resistance to wear and tear.
 Each type meets the specific requirements of automobile users.

 • Polyamide radiator tanks